-The following examples show hazardous wastes typically generated by the furniture manufacturing and refinishing industry and provide suggestions for how to recycle, treat, or dispose of them according to federal regulations.
+The following examples show hazardous wastes typically generated by the textile manufacturing industry and provide suggestions for how to recycle, treat, or dispose of them according to federal regulations.

 ecycling and pollution prevention measures can significantly reduce your regulatory burden and may save your facility considerable money.
-This section presents information on hazardous wastes typically generated by various furniture manufacturing and refinishing processes and provides suggestions for how to recycle them or implement pollution prevention measures.
+This section presents information on hazardous wastes typically generated by various textile manufacturing processes and provides suggestions for how to recycle them or implement pollution prevention measures.
+This list might not cover all chemicals used or wastes produced by the textile industry.
+Consult the hazardous waste lists and characteristics to determine if you generate other hazardous wastes.